Games for Systems Thinking and Collaboration

 Image by Bryony Jackson

-Our previous clients include Chatham House (UK), Earth Observatory Singapore, Australian National University’s School of Cybernetics, London Design Biennale, as well as design agencies, insurance firms and councils.
+Our previous clients include The World Bank, United Nations, Chatham House (UK), Earth Observatory Singapore, Australian National University’s School of Cybernetics, London Design Biennale, as well as government agencies and NGOs.

 Systems Mapping Workshop at Proud Archivist, London